Reasons to Feed Raw

 Despite how humans have manipulated the outward appearance of dogs, whether Great Dane or Yorkshire Terrier, the digestive system of our 'modern' dogs of the last several hundred years has not changed much from their ancestors.
 Today's dogs have essentially the same digestive system as their wolf cousins and should be fed a diet that more closely resembles the macro-nutrient profile of their ancestors.
 This type of ancestral diet is high in moisture, high in animal protein, moderate in healthy fats, contains no processed carbohydrates, and only a small amount of low glycemic vegetables and fruit.
 The ancestral diet is rich in natural whole food sources of vitamins, minerals, amino acids, healthy fats, digestive enzymes, fiber, phytonutrients, and moisture.

 Food is everything.
-In order to help our dogs achieve their best health, we must feed them the diet that they are designed to eat, which is a species appropriate, fresh food diet.
+In order to help our dogs achieve their best health, we must feed them the diet that they are designed to eat, which is a nutritionally complete fresh food diet.

 Top Reasons to Feed a Fresh Food Diet